launchdarkly/api-client-go/docs/ExperimentInfoRepEnvironmentSettings.md

 `func (o *ExperimentInfoRepEnvironmentSettings) HasStopDate() bool`

 HasStopDate returns a boolean if a field has been set.

+### GetEnabledPeriods

+`func (o *ExperimentInfoRepEnvironmentSettings) GetEnabledPeriods() []ExperimentEnvironmentSettingRepEnabledPeriods`

+GetEnabledPeriods returns the EnabledPeriods field if non-nil, zero value otherwise.

+### GetEnabledPeriodsOk

+`func (o *ExperimentInfoRepEnvironmentSettings) GetEnabledPeriodsOk() (*[]ExperimentEnvironmentSettingRepEnabledPeriods, bool)`

+GetEnabledPeriodsOk returns a tuple with the EnabledPeriods field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnabledPeriods

+`func (o *ExperimentInfoRepEnvironmentSettings) SetEnabledPeriods(v []ExperimentEnvironmentSettingRepEnabledPeriods)`

+SetEnabledPeriods sets EnabledPeriods field to given value.

+### HasEnabledPeriods

+`func (o *ExperimentInfoRepEnvironmentSettings) HasEnabledPeriods() bool`

+HasEnabledPeriods returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)